itscodenation/curriculum-13-14/lessons/02_Directory_Structures/TeachersNotes.md

 A computer is like a giant file cabinet.

-Discuss where student should save files, whether they have usb keys or are saving to network drive or whatever.
+Discuss where students should save files, whether they have usb keys or are saving to a network drive, and any other relevant details..

 ###Create a new folder

 Explain how to create a new folder.

-###Have the students create a folder for each of 11 ScriptEd Lessons.
+###Have the students create a folder for each of the 11 ScriptEd Lessons.

 ##Download a File